ClearRainLabs/ClearRain/README.md

 "You know the most information when you're doing something, not *before* you've done it." -Jason Fried and David Heinemeier Hansson, *Rework*

 Early stages we consider these *guesses* as to what may work, not necessarily a plan.
 We still consider it important to have a long term vision, but we just do not plan to be confined by it.
-We plan to reconsider everything as we build so our guesses can be considered strong opinions of what may work, but weakly held.[^5] Our fundmanetal goal is to create an open source standard for communities.
+We plan to reconsider everything as we build so our guesses are really just strong opinions of what may work, weakly held.
+Our fundmanetal goal is to create an open source standard for communities.
 It should be designed to be practical and limit rent-seeking.
 Here's some further specifications regarding our thoughts so far:

 1. Interoperable, personally owned data
   Data must be interoperable between communities and user controlled to reduce the friction of both leaving and joining communities.
 Therefore there should be a standard for how personal data is stored so that individuals do not need to alter how their data is stored to share it with different communities.